 Note; Head left to the Rivers Edge Recreation Complex, which has a snack bar, restrooms and parking.
 There is also a canoe launch located here.

-The trail follows this access road past the (Mile marker 17) out to the Davison Ave parking lot at 9.9 miles.
+The trail follows this access road past [Mile Marker 17] out to the Davison Ave parking lot in Woonsocket after 9.9 miles.

 CLICK HERE FOR MAP